camacho/format-package/README.md

 The module exports a default `format` function that takes the contents of `package.json` and a [map of options](#options).

-It returns an ordered array with a few additional helper functions - `toJSON` and `toObject`.
+It returns a formatted string with a few additional helper functions - `toJSON` and `toObject`.

 <!-- AUTO-GENERATED-CONTENT:START (PRETTIER) -->
 ```js